 In 1958, the South Carolina Bar Association and the School of Law faculty established “Memory Hold the Door,” to preserve for the inspiration of future generations the spirit and the high ethical and professional standards of past leaders of the legal profession — by acclaiming and extolling their virtues.
+The South Carolina Bar Foundation continues to graciously contribute to the Memory Hold the Door Endowment Fund to honor all those memorialized.
 The University of South Carolina provided memorial books of finest quality and a handsome glass-topped mahogany repository.

-An endowment is contributed for each person memorialized.
-Such gifts may be made by one person, by several, or by another group.
+A gift is contributed for each person memorialized.
+Such gifts may be made by any interested party; however, the most common are individuals and organizations.
 The Honor Roll of memorials already so created is set out in the Roll of Inductees (available in chronological order from the left-side menu, and also in alphabetical order).